Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 remove sediment

-Yet, if the flushing system can’t solve the problem, add an arrester to the water system line to get rid of water hammering.
-Plus, you need to set up an automatic or manual air vent at the highest point of the waterline to avoid further problems..
-After completing the steps successfully, reattach the units to their right place and turn on your heater.
+Additional Tips: Yet, if the flushing system can’t solve the problem, add an arrester to the water system line to get rid of water hammering.
+Plus, you need to set up an automatic or manual air vent at the highest point of the waterline to avoid further problems.

 3. Loose Parts

-If there is no issue with the flow sensor or sediment, we bet the noise comes from the loose parts of your heater.
+If there is no issue with the flow sensor or heat exchanger, we bet the noise comes from the loose parts of your heater.
 This issue may occur if the pipe connections, heating elements, or any other parts become detached in-course of time.

 noritz tankless water heater loose parts